 2014 - SAP sets the Guinness World’s record for largest data warehouse at 12.1 petabytes (PB).
 That amount could store the entire printed content of all academic research libraries (2 Petabytes) 6 times over.

 2015 - Recognised as a leader by Forrester in The Forrester Wave™: In-Memory Database Platforms, Q3 2015.
-SAP HANA 2.0 and SAP S/4HANA ERP system written specifically for the SAP HANA platform are released, and introduce a whole new set of users to the database.
+SAP HANA 2.0 and SAP S/4HANA ERP system written specifically for the SAP HANA are released, and introduce a whole new set of users to the database.

 2016 - SAP HANA 2.0 general availability and launched SAP BW/4HANA data warehouse solution.